15-466/15-466-f23-base1/NEST.md

     - Linux: e.g. `sudo apt-get install ftjam`
 	- MacOS: e.g. `brew install ftjam`
 	- Windows: (skip this step; jam for windows is included in the nest-libs package)
- 3. Extract an appropriate release of [nest-libs](https://github.com/15-466/nest-libs) to a simbling of this folder:
+ 3. Extract an appropriate release of [nest-libs](https://github.com/15-466/nest-libs) to a sibling of this folder:
     - Linux:
 	- MacOS:
 	- Windows: